 What the bleep is recruitment process outsourcing? (download eBook)

-Ryan Baca, The Vice President of About Talent, starts the discussion by defining the 'O' in RPO.
-He says that RPO is a derivative of Business Process Outsourcing (BPO).
+Ryan Baca, Vice President of About Talent, starts the discussion by defining the 'O' in RPO.
+He says that RPO is a derivative of business process outsourcing (BPO).
 It began with the management of technology projects and in particular outsourced contact centers.

-He says that when he got into the industry, he initially struggled with the word outsourcing because it didn't depict the kind of service they were offering.
+When Baca first started with RPO, he "struggled with the word outsourcing because it didn't depict the kind of service we were offering."
 There is obviously the semantics, but the focus here is on the value of RPO, which is more of an embedded partnership with clients.
 While an RPO arrangement is a partnership, BPO is contractual and based on a service level agreement that is defined within the contractual elements.

-According to Kim Pope, the Executive Vice President of Global Client Solutions at WilsonHCG, the impression that people have of RPO has grown with the education of the market and success stories being shared.
+According to Kim Pope, Executive Vice President of Global Client Solutions at WilsonHCG, the impression that people have of RPO has improved with education and shared success stories.

-Therefore a lot of conversation is on educating on the elevation that RPO provides.
-How it makes the HR function more strategic and elevates them as business partners within the organization because of the infrastructure that it brings that offers support that was typically not there.
-Especially when corporate functions are lacking key resources such as funding, time and technology, or just the resources to execute.
+Pope explains that new clients require a lot of educating on the value RPO provides: education on how RPO makes the HR function more strategic, how it elevates HR professionals as business partners within the organization, how it brings infrastructure that offers support that was typically not there-especially when corporate functions are lacking key resources such as funding, time, technology, or just the resources to execute.

-Most of the time, it’s not evident until implementation, it starts clicking in when you are showing them all the market data, reports, and speed to hire, which helps them embrace RPO.
+Most of the time, the value is not evident until implementation begins.
+"It starts clicking in when you are showing them all the market data, reporting, and speed to hire, which helps them embrace RPO."